May 02, 2018

 Upon the death of the last of the Grantor’s lineal descendants, the Trustee shall distribute the balance then remaining as follows: All assets and property comprising the Trust Estate directed to be disposed of in accordance with the terms and conditions set forth in this Paragraph shall be distributed to the descendants of the Grantor’s parents then living per stirpes, provided that any such descendant born before the oldest initial Primary Beneficiary shall be deemed deceased; in default thereof, the oldest initial Primary Beneficiary’s next of kin then living, regardless of how remote their degree of kinship is, provided that persons born before the oldest initial Primary Beneficiary shall be deemed deceased.

-age of the term “next of kin,” it is my intent to override Wis.
+With respect to usage of the term “next of kin,” it is my intent to override Wis.
 Stat. § 854.22(1) to eliminate the potential for escheat to the state of Wisconsin and rather use this term to create interests based on consanguinity.

 These materials are intended to impart accurate and authoritative information regarding retirement distribution planning in the estate planning context.
 Despite best efforts to include accurate and up to date information, given the many unresolved questions and constantly changing legislation and interpretation, citations and conclusions reached by the author and presenter should be independently verified.
 The applicability to a particular client of any information contained herein and the risks associated with such planning must be determined by an experienced practitioner in consultation with a particular client.
 As such, these materials do not constitute legal, accounting or professional advice.
 In no event will Keebler & Associates, LLP be liable with respect to any direct, indirect or consequential loss or damage caused, or alleged to be caused, by the use of these materials or conclusions drawn therefrom.